The Ideal Place to Learn

-Lego is a firm favourite with children and is offered to all grades once a term.
+Lego is a firm favourite with children.
+The Junior Primary currently attend two lego sessions in the 3rd term.
 Lego enables children to think creatively and reason logically.
 Imagination is brought to reality through their individual designs and building skills.

 Mastering how Science, Technology, Engineering, Arts and Mathematics (STEAM) all comes together to solve problems and create inventions.
 They learn about things like gears, pulleys, etc.

 Children choose to play freely on specific equipment in a stimulating environment, in a non-directive way.
 Their freedom is conditional to the rules:

 Based on the non-violent communication conceptual model, the programme empowers the children to solve conflict peacefully.
 This holistic programme prepares the child physically, emotionally, socially and cognitively for the learning process.

 The NumberSense Maths Programme adopted by Clifton has proven to be a vital cog in our academic machinery.
 This programme is implemented from Grade 0 to Grade 7 and is structured to ensure scaffolded learning and mastery of the skills necessary for growth in confidence and ability.
 As a result our children meet with success in the subject within their area of proximal development.
 In Grade 7 the NumberSense programme is complemented in the latter part of the year by way of the Keys Maths Programme, which prepares our children for the rigours of high school.